imtheaaron/imtheaaron.github.io/_posts/2018-07-19-Marketing-Revenue-Attribution.md

 ## Why is marketing ROI being overstated? ##

-My guess is that in most cases this stems not from a deliberate effort to deceive about the effects of marketing, but from ignorance and maybe some overexuberance in *wanting* marketing to look great.
+My guess is that in most cases this stems not from a deliberate effort to deceive about the effectiveness of marketing, but from ignorance and maybe some overexuberance in *wanting* marketing to look great.

 Many marketers may not have access to actual product costs.
 They may be marketing a mix of products that make performing a realistic ROI calculation complex.
 Or they may not even have the business-focused background that would cause them to even think about product costs.
 I've seen examples of all of this (including marketers deliberately overstating their effectiveness, unfortunately.)